 In public spaces, indoor gatherings with up to 25 people are permitted, and 150 people outdoors.

-The Winnipeg Free Press is open for in-person customer service at our building at 1355 Mountain Ave., between 8:30 a.m. and 3 p.m.
-Monday to Friday.
-Subscribers can also reach Customer Service between 7 a.m. and noon, Monday to Saturday, by calling 204-697-7000 or by email.
+The Winnipeg Free Press is closed to customer service at our building at 1355 Mountain Ave.
+Subscribers can reach Customer Service between 7 a.m. and noon, Monday to Saturday, by calling 204-697-7000 or by email.

 RCMP: Manitoba RCMP have postponed fingerprint and background check services until further notice.
 The Mounties are also requesting members of the public restrict visits to detachments to urgent matters only.
 Contact information for local detachments can be found here.

 Winnipeg Fire and Paramedic Service: Station tours and in-classroom presentations are cancelled.

 Winnipeg Police Service: The service centre at police headquarters (245 Smith St.) reopened to the public on June 22 to allow Winnipeggers to file police reports in person daily between 7 a.m. and 10 p.m. daily.

 In-person criminal record/police information checks and non-criminal fingerprinting is available between 8 a.m. and 3:30 p.m.
 Monday to Friday.
 Criminal record checks can start the process via online portal.

 Other service centre locations remain closed and do not accept walk-in complaints or inquiries.